Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 De-selection of titles is based upon the continuing need of the library to support an undergraduate curriculum with appropriate, current, and course-related materials.
 When materials are deselected, they are done so in cooperation with faculty from that particular subject area and the entire faculty is invited to review the deselected items before permanent withdrawal of the items.

-The library belongs to three consortia based on geographic area, the Associated College Libraries of Central Pennsylvania, PALCI (Pennsylvania Academic Library Consortium, Inc.), and the Susquehanna Library Cooperative.
-The College has a responsibility to support borrowing and lending within these cooperatives through current purchasing.
+The library belongs to three consortia, ACLCP (the Associated College Libraries of Central Pennsylvania), PALCI (Partnership for Academic Library Collaboration and Innovation), and Lyrasis.
+Lycoming College has a responsibility to support borrowing and lending within these cooperatives through current purchasing.
+Participation in these consortia also allows us to benefit from group negotiations.

 Intellectual Freedom